Textualize/textual/docs/tutorial.md

 ```{.textual path="docs/examples/tutorial/stopwatch05.py" title="stopwatch05.py"}
 ```

-We've seen how we can update widgets with a timer, but we still need to wire up the buttons so we can operate Stopwatches independently.
+We've seen how we can update widgets with a timer, but we still need to wire up the buttons so we can operate stopwatches independently.

 ### Wiring buttons